Winner Take All (1932 film)

 Winner Take All is a 1932 American pre-Code drama film directed by Roy Del Ruth and starring James Cagney as a boxer.
-The film also features a single scene of George Raft conducting a band that had been lifted from Queen of the Nightclubs, an earlier film and lost film.
+The film also features a single scene of George Raft conducting a band that had been lifted from Queen of the Night Clubs, an earlier film and lost film.
 Cagney and Raft would not make a full-fledged film together until Each Dawn I Die seven years later.

 Footage from Cagney's fight scenes would be used 52 years later in Cagney's final performance, the 1984 TV-movie Terrible Joe Moran, which also told the story of a former boxer.